Odin231/Pylon-Discord-Bot/README.md

 As of now the bot is setup only to check specific discord-rooms.
 To make the bot listen to a room the room-id needs to be added into the "ACCEPTED_CHANNELS"-Array as a string-value.
 ### How can you use the bot?
-The bot is pretty dumb regarding inputs.
+The bot is pretty simple regarding inputs.
 So it is enough to just send a message like "20 liter", or "400 mm" and the bot will translate it into it's predefined counterpart.
-I implemented no upper limit regarding text length, so I guess the sky (and the sever capacities from Pylon) is the limit.
+As the bot reads every text in all the allowed rooms the input can be anywhere inside a long text and the bot will still translate it.
 **Important:** You need to leave a space between value and unit (neither 20L nor 20  L will work!)

 #### Table of currently supported Units